 While in most cases, symptoms are not considered severe enough for a child to receive individual schooling, a few hours of one-to-one or group tuition outside of mainstream classes may be beneficial to children with dyslexia.
 Very few dyslexic children need to be transferred to a specialist school that deals with this type of learning disability.

-The majority of children respond well to interventions and go on to progress in their learning, but other children continue to experience reading and writing difficulties and will require more intensive and longer term support.
+The majority of children respond well to interventions and go on to progress in their learning, but other children continue to experience reading and writing difficulties and will require more intensive and longer-term support.

-It can be difficult for parents to decide which type of educational programme may benefit their child the most, but a large body of scientific evidence supports an approach that focuses on phonological skills.
+It can be difficult for parents to decide which type of educational program may benefit their child the most, but a large body of scientific evidence supports an approach that focuses on phonological skills.

 This refers to our ability to identify and process the sounds that make up a word.
 Teaching a child “phonics” involves six key aspects, which are described below.

 Children are taught how words are made up of smaller units of sound called “phonemes.”
 For example, the child is taught that three sounds or phonemes “t”, “e” and “n” make the word sound “ten.”
 The next step is to teach the child that if the phoneme “t” is replaced with “h,” the word becomes “hen.”

 The child learns how a printed letter corresponds with a phoneme.
 These letters are referred to as graphemes.